yousefelassal/quote-cron/README.md

 > Think in the morning.
 Act in the noon.
 Eat in the evening.
 Sleep in the night.

 > Results!
 Why, man, I have gotten a lot of results.
 I know several thousand things that won't work.

+> The real problem is not whether machines think but whether men do.